jreisinger/net-prog/tcp/README.md

 TCP provides reliability via:
 - sequence numbers (retransmission, reordering): the initial is chosen randomly, icremented by the number of transmitted bytes
-- window (flow control) - the amount of data the sender is willing to have on the wire at any given moment
+- window (flow control, splitting data) - the amount of data the sender is willing to have on the wire at any given moment

 TCP connection setup:
 1. SYN: "I wanna talk, here's my initial sequence number"